HydPy/PyLadiesHyd/_posts/2017-11-21-talk-by-nelle-varoquaux.md

 - Dr. Prabhu Ramachandran (Department of Aerospace Engineering,IIT Bombay) for connecting us with Nelle Varoquaux.
 - Asokan Pichai for helping us coordinate the speaker logistics for the event.
 Asokan heads L&D at TalentSprint and has provided space for regular Hydpy meetups.

-We're very excited to see each one of you at the event.